Top of main content

 Investing for beginners

-But unlike saving, there are no guarantees.
-So if you're thinking about investing, it's important to learn the basics and work out whether it's right for you.
-This simple guide covers the main types of investments, what you can expect and some rules to remember.
+If you're thinking about investing, it's important to learn the basics and work out whether it's right for you.
+This guide covers the main types of investments, what you can expect, and some rules to remember.

 What is investing?

-Investing means setting some of your money aside for the future and putting it to work for you.
+Investing means setting money aside for the future and putting it to work for you.
 When you invest, you're buying into something you believe will increase in value over time.

-Investing has the potential to generate a better return than a savings account in the long run.
-But the value of any investment can and will jump around, and it's possible you could get back less than you put in.
+Investing has the potential to generate a better return in the long run compared to a savings account.
+But the value of any investment can and will jump around, and you could get back less than you put in.

 What can you invest in?
-Well, from the more common types of investments – such as shares, property or gold, to the more specialist – such as art, wine or cryptocurrencies – the answer is almost anything.
+Well, from the more common types of investments – such as shares, property or gold, to the more specialist – such as art, wine or designer handbags – the answer is almost anything.

 What are funds?

-The great thing about funds is you're not putting all your eggs into one basket.
-Instead, your money goes into a range of investments.
-This is known as diversification and it can be an effective way to manage risk.
+This approach is known as diversification, and it can be an effective way to manage risk.
 If some of the investments in the fund perform badly over a certain period, others may perform well, which can make the overall returns of the fund smoother over time.

 There are 2 main types of fund:

 Funds vary in risk from 'cautious' funds at the lower-risk end of the scale to 'adventurous' at the higher-risk end.
-The longer you're planning to invest for, the more adventurous a fund you may want to consider, as you'll have more time to recover from any periods of poor performance.
-The sooner you're likely to cash in your investment, the less time you'll have to recover from any dips so you may want to choose more conservative funds.
+The longer you plan to invest, the more adventurous a fund you could consider, as you'll have more time to recover from any periods of poor performance.
+The sooner you're likely to cash in your investment, the less time you have to recover from any dips, so you may want to choose more conservative funds.

 What are shares?

 If the company performs well - or is expected to perform well - demand for its shares will generally increase, pushing its share price up.
-If the company does - or is expected to do - badly, its share price will generally drop in price.
-Interest rates and the wider economy can also have an impact on share prices.
+If the company does - or is expected to do - badly, its share price will generally drop.
+Interest rates and the wider economy can also affect share prices.

 What do you want from an investment?